embedded-wasm/book/03-contributing.md

 - Create a new source file in [hal_rs/src/]() for the new API
 - Create an API module with `extern` definitions for the WASI interface
-- Create a wrapper type for the API object, using the handle and `extern` functions, see [hal_rs/src/i2c.rs](https://github.com/ryankurte/embedded-wasm/blob/main/hal_rs/src/i2c.rs) for an example
+- Create a wrapper type for the API object, using the handle and `extern` functions, see [hal_rs/src/i2c.rs](https://github.com/embedded-wasm/hal_rs/blob/main/src/i2c.rs) for an example
+- Update the tests list in `.github/workflows/ci.yml`

 ### Updating the HAL (AssemblyScript)